-The old man and the sea Written by Ernest Hemingway Notes and Summary for the BA English Semester 3 of BBMKU and VBU University.
-JPathshala specially provides notes of BBMKU University Dhanbad.
+The Old Man and the Sea written by Ernest Hemingway Notes and Summary for the BA English Semester 3 of BBMKU and VBU University.
+JPathshala especially provides notes of BBMKU University Dhanbad.

 On the 85th day, in the morning, Santiago sailed before dawn on a three-day odyssey that took him very far out to sea.
 In search of a fish, he finally does snag a marlin of epic proportions, enduring incredible difficulty to land the great fish.
 He straps the marlin along the length of his boat and heads for home, hardly believing his victory.
 Within an hour, A mako shark attacks the marlin, taking away a large chunk of its flesh and disfiguring Santiago’s prize.
 Santiago endures great suffering and finally defeats the mako with his harpoon.